 Yes, it takes internal emotional, mental and spiritual work to have a lasting loving romantic relationship.
 But why is that?
 Simply because we are people, we are human beings with our own junk, values, opinions and half understood feelings.
 And it’s natural to clash because we are different.

-What matters is if we heal together and grow stronger in response.
+What matters is if we heal together and grow stronger in response to the clash.

-So yes, effort, energy, understanding and acceptance is often helpful for healing.
-And that can feel like work.
+Effort, energy, understanding and acceptance is essential to healing.
+And when you apply that to your relationship with someone special, it can feel like work.
 It takes self work to set aside our egos that say “I’m right, your wrong” and instead say “I care.
 This is what I need.”
 Or “I love you, I want to help you heal.” and actually mean it.
 Even realizing our own needs in relationships and standing up for them can feel like work.
 But all around, it’s love and self love.

 Often, we bring our own emotional “baggage” filled with fears and negativity and it’s our partners who love us, who value the work needed to help us through it so that we can be healthy and happy together.
 It is our partners who can confirm for us that the work is working.
 Luckily for me, instead of a relationship that said that the arguing is a bad sign, I found one that said it’s natural to express yourself and let me help us make it a loving expression.